OpenDataDSL/website/blog/2023-03-22-dst/index.md

 <img src="/img/blog/DST/oct_2022.PNG"/>

 ### Daylight saving time usage in ODSL
-Looking at the created hourly forward curves for the changeover days.
+In the following we are looking at the created hourly forward curves for the changeover days.

 #### March

 The values are loaded from the input raw file.
-In ODSL - according to the followning screenshot - we notice the expected missing hour 2:00 - 2:59, (absolute tenor), whereas the relative tenors show up nicely without a gap.
+In ODSL - according to the following screenshot - we notice the expected missing hour 2:00 - 2:59, (absolute tenor), whereas the relative tenors show up nicely without a gap.